B. Santosh Babu: Army career

 Babu was promoted lieutenant-colonel on 10 December 2017.
 After serving as a divisional officer and Instructor Class "B" at the NDA, he was appointed a GSO I at the HQ of 35 Infantry Brigade.
 He received another posting to Jammu and Kashmir in 2019, and assumed command of 16 Bihar on 2 December 2019.
 He was promoted full colonel in February 2020.
-At the time of his death, he was expecting to be posted to Hyderabad.

 Death

 Following high-level talks during the 2020 skirmishes with the PLA in eastern Ladakh, 16 Bihar monitored the Chinese forces in the Galwan Valley to ensure their disengagement.
 According to Indian sources, on 14 June, a group of PLA troops erected tents and an observation post on the LAC in contravention of an agreement made on 6 June and India's perception of the Line of Actual control.
 Babu led a delegation and made an attempt to communicate, which soon resulted in a fistfight with both sides sustaining injuries.
 Reinforcements were sent for, more melee continued resulting in more injuries on both sides.
 The Indian military said that in response, the soldiers of 16 Bihar 'reportedly' killed 40 to 45 soldiers of PLA in hand-to-hand combat and inflicted heavy casualties upon them.
 The PLA admitted the death of at least four of its soldiers.

 Babu's body was flown by military aircraft to the military airport at Hakimpet in Telangana on 17 June.
 From there, his remains were driven to his family's farm at Kesaram village in Suryapet.
 His body was cremated with full military honours on 18 June, with his father lighting the funeral pyre.
 Despite the ongoing COVID-19 epidemic, his funeral was attended by thousands of mourners from the area, with police on hand to ensure distancing and hygiene were maintained.

 Following Babu's death, Telangana Chief Minister K. Chandrashekar Rao announced the state government would award his family an ex gratia payment of ₹5 crore, along with a residential plot and a Group-I government job for his wife Santoshi.
 The chief minister also announced the state would award ₹10 lakh each to the families of the 19 other soldiers who had been killed.
 CM Chandrasekhar Rao visited Santosh Babu's home at Suryapet June 22 to give the strength and to assure the support of Telangana Government.

 In the 2021 Republic Day honours list, Babu was posthumously decorated with the Maha Vir Chakra (MVC), the second-highest Indian wartime gallantry decoration.
 His widow and mother received the decoration on his behalf at an investiture ceremony on 23 November.
 Babu's full citation reads as follows: